The-Epic/docs/docs/simplechatgames/commands.md

 To include a command reward, please follow this guide:

 1. Determine the desired command (e.g., `/give MyName diamond 16`).
-2. Input the command as `/cg reward set command`, ensuring to replace the player's name with `%player_name%` and remove the beginning slash.
-For instance, if the command is `/give MyName diamond 16`, the adjusted command would be `/cg reward set command give %player_name% diamond 16`.
+2. Write the command `/cg reward set command`, `%player_name%` and remove the beginning slash.
+For example, if the command is `/give MyName diamond 16`, the full command would be `/cg reward set command give %player_name% diamond 16`.

 ### Adding Economy Rewards

 For economy rewards, it is required to have the Vault plugin installed.
 Confirm its on the server with the `/plugins` command.

-1. Run the command `/cg reward set economy <value>`, where `<value>` denotes the desired amount.
+1. Run the command `/cg reward set economy <value>`, where `<value>` means the desired amount.
 For example, `/cg reward set economy 100` would grant players 100 units of your chosen currency.

 {: .note}
-Should any of these commands indicate that the item was added but the reward remains disabled, please consult the guide on how to enable rewards.
+Should any of these commands tell you that the item was added but the reward is disabled, follow the guide below

 ### Enabling and Disabling Rewards

 The enable and disable sub-commands facilitate reward management.

-To enable a reward, run the command `/cg reward enable <reward>`, substituting `<reward>` with a valid option of "item," "command," or "economy."
+To enable a reward, run the command `/cg reward enable <reward>`, replacing `<reward>` with a valid option of "item", "command" or "economy"

-To disable a reward, run the command `/cg reward disable <reward>` accordingly.
+To disable a reward, run the command `/cg reward disable <reward>`

 ### Clearing Rewards

-The `/cg reward clear` command is available to remove all defined rewards and subsequently disable them.
+The `/cg reward clear` command is designed to remove all defined rewards and then also disables them.
+In most cases this will never be used

 ## Leaderboard

 The leaderboard command (`/cg leaderboard`) displays the current rankings based on answered questions.

-You have the option to execute the command as-is to view the existing leaderboard, which includes player names and their respective answers.
-Alternatively, you may specify a desired page number, such as `/cg leaderboard 2`, to access results for a specific page.
+You have the option to execute the command as-is to view the existing leaderboard, which includes player names and their total correct answers.
+Or you can specify a page number, such as `/cg leaderboard 2`, to access results for a specific page.

 ## Reload